Yu-Yu-hahaha/image_repository/README.md

 # image_task

-This is a developer intern challenge question: build an image repository examples of what you can work on:
+This is a developer intern challenge question: build an image repository.

+Examples of what you can work on:
   SEARCH function
     from characteristics of the images
     from text